Goodmayes, Redbridge

 A multiracial satellite of eastern Ilford, separated from the Becontree estate by Goodmayes Park

-Conventional wisdom has it that the name derives from John Godemay, a 14th-century landowner, but local historian Peter Foley argues that Godemay took his name from the place, not the other way around.
-Citing another local place name, Mayfield, Foley suggests a link to the herbaceous plant, madder.
+Conventional wisdom has it that the name derives from John Godemay, a 14th-century landowner.
+However, local historian Peter Foley argues that Godemay took his name from the place, not the other way around.
+Citing another local place name, Mayfield, Foley suggests a link to the herbaceous dye-plant madder (Rubia tinctorum).

-In a relatively recent transformation, under half of Goodmayes’ population is now white and the next largest ethnic minority is of Indian origin.
-The Muslim, Hindu and Sikh faiths are all well represented.
+In a relatively recent transformation, only a quarter of Goodmayes’s population is now white and the next largest ethnic minority is of Indian origin.
+Islam, Christianity, Sikhism and Hinduism are the main religious faiths, in that order at the last census.
 Three-quarters of homes are owner-occupied.

 Shiraz Bailey Wood lives in Goodmayes.
 She is the protagonist of Grace Dent’s popular ‘Diaries of a Chav’ series of books for teens.